arlet-workshop/arlet-workshop.github.io/_pages/cfp.md

 <br>
 <h2>Submission instructions</h2>

 The page limit is 9 pages (excluding references and the appendix).
 Submissions may include supplementary material, but reviewers are only required to read the first 8 pages.
 Submissions should use the template provided by the [adapted NeurIPS 2024 LaTeX style files](/assets/files/arlet2024_style.zip).
 The reviewing process is double-blind.
-Parallel submissions (to a journal, conference, workshop, or preprint repository) are allowed.
-Authors planning to submit already accepted articles are allowed to submit the full article but are asked to make it clear that the work already went through a peer-review process.
+Parallel submissions (to a journal, conference, workshop, or preprint repository) and already published papers are allowed.

 <br>
 <h2>Topics</h2>